Project-Ice-Man/RiskThinking.AI/README.md

 ![image](https://user-images.githubusercontent.com/124945757/236939926-c2760dfd-8b74-4276-9fa6-69787ebeca54.png)
 - Flask, which is a web application framework, was used to host the API
 - `/predict` accepted 3 parameters: __Symbol__, __vol_moving_avg__, __adj_close_rolling_med__
-- Folder /Problem 3/ uncompressed is 174 GB.
+- Folder /Problem 3/ uncompressed is 164G.
 Where I host the API it has disk space limit of 512 MB.
 Therefore I only serve 4: Apple (__AAPL__), IBM (__IBM__) Costco (__COST__) and Tesla (__TSLA__).
-I can manually add some mere spesific ones that may be of interest, if disk space permits
+I can manually add some more spesific ones that may be of interest, if disk space permits.
 # Limitations and Approach
 Due to limitations of personal computer, it did not seem possible to train `RandomForestRegressor()` on the entire dataset of more than 28 million rows.
 For example, training the model on only 30% of rows took about 22 minutes.
 Trying to serialize it caused a crush and left an incomplete serialized file of about 60 GB.
 In short: too small of a percentage of rows to train on; and too big of a resulting file when serialized.

 Therefore I took the approach of training the model per Symbol and serializing many individual models in /Problem 3/.

-Folder /Problem 3/ is 174 GB and takes 1 hour to zip, not enough room on Google Drive or API host to put on.
+Folder /Problem 3/ is 164G and takes 1 hour to zip, not enough room on Google Drive or API host to put on.
 Therefore, on the API host (512 MB limit) I only put 4: Costco, IBM, Tesla and Apple.
 On Google Drive I put the 4, plus a few more.
 I can add more to either, if some are of particular interest.